-When you help someone who needs first aid, you must keep yourself safe.
-This could mean looking out for any dangers, or making sure you’re with an adult you know and trust to help you.
-Remember, you can always call for help if you need to.
+When we help someone who needs first aid, we must keep ourselves safe.
+This could mean looking out for any dangers, or making sure we’re with an adult we know and trust to help us.
+Remember, we can always call for help if we need to.

-- Learn and practise how to keep yourself and others safe
+- Learn and understand ways we can keep ourselves and others safe

-- Learn how to care for yourself and others
+- Learn and practise how to assess and spot dangers

 Can you spot the dangers?
 Open the photo and explore the kitchen.

-The best way you can spot a danger is by looking and which of these:
+The best way we can spot a danger is by looking and which of these:

-Why must you think about your safety when you help a person who is hurt?
+Why must we think about our safety when we help a person who is hurt?

-If you help at an accident, you should first check if the area is what?
+If we help at an accident, we should first check if the area is what?

 Which of these is a danger in a house?

-If you see a pile of toys left on the stairs, what should you do?
+If we see a pile of toys left on the stairs, what should we do?